CarloRamponi/intercom-bot/README.md

   - `door_pin` is the gpio pin number that will trigger the door opening
   - `speaker_pin` is the gpio pin number that will trigger the speaker relay
   - `mic_pin` is the gpio pin number that will trigger the microphone relay
-  - `speaker_device` is the name of the speaker you will use, run `pacmd list-sinks | grep name:` to print the list
-  - `speaker_volume` is the default volume of the speaker (0x0-0x10000)
-  - `mic_device` is the name of the microphone you will use, run `pacmd list-sources | grep name:` to print the list
-  - `mic_volume` is the default volume of the microphone (0x0-0x10000)
 - Run `npm install` in the project folder
 - Set up your device audio in a way that the default audio card is the one that you want the bot to use, in my case:
   - List the available devices: